ear1grey/pcfig/README.md

 Build it
 ---
 1. Check out the source.
-2. `npm init` to prepare the build dependencies.
+2. `npm install` to prepare the build dependencies.
-3. `grunt` to build.
+3. `gulp` to build.

 Improve it